bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2015-08-01  Display feed url on view message page, add description to plugin page 2015-07-14  Fix for GitHub #7
+    2.1.0+20150812  Use title of latest item in subject, use feed items for test message Display items in ascending or descending order of published date 2015-08-01      Display feed url on view message page, add description to plugin page 2015-07-14      Fix for GitHub #7
     2015-07-12      Display items in reverse chronological order GitHub #4, #5, #6
     2015-05-10      Add dependency checks
     2015-04-11      Improve timezone handling for published datetime Fetch items only for active feeds
     2015-04-08      Corrected error reporting
     2015-04-04      Internal changes
     2015-04-01      Generate items as plain text in addition to html Include sample items when sending a test message 2015-03-29      Use embargo instead of now() to select recent items A message that does not have any content now has embargo moved forward 2015-03-24      Release to GitHub